-There are several different types of battery available to choose from: a) Wet Lead Acid (invented in 1859); b) AGM (Absorbed Glass Mat - developed in 1972 as sealed Lead Acid); c) Gel (with a gelified electrolyte) developed in 1980; d) Lithium-ion produced in 1991.
-With boats there are two different requirements: 1) A battery to drive the starter motor.
-2) A battery bank to power your domestic / auxiliary needs such as GPS, navigation equipment, lighting, music etc...
-We recommend that you talk to a battery specialist for guidance!
+There are several different types of battery available to choose from: a) Wet Lead Acid (invented in 1859); b) AGM (Absorbed Glass Mat - developed in 1972 as sealed Lead Acid); c) Gel (with a gelified electrolyte) developed in 1980; and d) Lithium-ion produced in 1991.

+With boats there are two different requirements: a) A battery to drive the starter motor and b) A battery bank to power your domestic / auxiliary needs such as GPS, navigation equipment, lighting, music etc...
+We recommend that you talk to a battery specialist for guidance.
-- The climatic conditions can affect power output from batteries and if used in low temperatures the battery capacity will need to be increased as performance will decrease.
-This needs to be considered when first selecting your batteries. - 3.
-All our engines are supplied with one battery charging alternator, optionally two.
-Our electric starting circuit is nominal 12 volts and we fit as standard a 40 amp battery charging alternator up to Beta 25, and a 70 amp alternator from the Beta 30.

-- 4. Battery size depends upon your requirements.
+Climatic conditions will affect power output from batteries and at low temperatures the battery capacity will need to be increased as performance will decrease.
+(At minus 10 degrees centigrade battery output would be under 50 percent of normal output).
+This needs to be considered when first selecting your batteries.

+- 3. All our engines are supplied with one battery charging alternator, sometimes two.
+Our electric starting circuit is nominal 12 volts and we fit as standard a 40 amp battery charging alternator up to Beta 25, and a 70 amp alternator from the Beta 30. - 4).
+Battery size depends upon your requirements.
 For starter motor batteries the battery size should be based upon the starter motor requirements table below, and never be of less capacity than the battery manufacturers recommendation.
-If in doubt ask! - 5.
-If you require a large domestic battery bank you will need to calculate your power requirements, and then multiply that by the number of hours you will need this power (before you are able to re-charge the batteries).
-To keep the installation simple and reliable we would recommend that for a large domestic battery bank a second alternator is fitted.
+(You could oversize your battery by up to 20% to allow for gradual loss of capacity due to age and temperature etc.) If in doubt ask.